poshie0456/FlutterAffirmationApp/README.md

 ## Local Storage

-PositiveMe stores key data on the device itself for a more personalized experience:
+FlutterAffirmationApp stores key data on the device itself for a more personalized experience:
 - **Diary Entries**: Write your daily reflections and affirmations, which are securely stored locally.

 **Note**: All data is stored using local storage mechanisms provided by Flutter’s `path_provider` package.

 ## Responsive Design

-PositiveMe is designed to work seamlessly across different screen sizes.=
+FlutterAffirmationApp is designed to work seamlessly across different screen sizes.=

 ## Video Demo

-Below is a video demo showcasing the full functionality of **PositiveMe**.
+Below is a video demo showcasing the full functionality of **FlutterAffirmationApp**.
 See how it integrates with APIs, the text-to-speech functionality, the soothing affirmations, onboarding screens, and more.